mrsajadpp/auxin/docs/stringutils.md

 # String Utility Functions Documentation

-This npm package provides several utility functions for working with strings in TypeScript.
-Below are the details of each function along with code examples for usage.
+This npm package offers various utility functions for manipulating strings in TypeScript.
+Below, you'll find detailed descriptions of each function along with code examples demonstrating their usage.

 ## `capitalize`

-Converts the first character of a string to uppercase.
+This function converts the first character of a string to uppercase.

 ### Parameters